tomtom-international/configuration-service/README.md

 ## Purpose

+Are you running a service with multiple, varying clients?
+Or does your system need some form of dynamic runtime configuration?
+The Configuration Service may help you in that case.

-The Configuration Service is a service which, given a list of input criteria, returns a set of key/value pairs.
-The input criteria can be ordered in any way, but the configuration tree is ordered, so the returned key/value pairs can be seen as the leafs of a search tree.
+The Configuration Service is a service which selects a client configuration based on a set of input criteria.
+The configuration consists of generic key/value pairs, returned in either JSON or XML.

-If no leaf node (read: configuration, or key/value pairs) exist for a specific list of input criteria, the service returns the most specific configuration that *is* available, or status code 404 (NOT FOUND) if none is found.
+The configurations for clients are defined in a "configuration tree", a search tree, which is read by the service at start-up.

+The hierarchy of the search tree is decoupled from the format of the query criteria, so you can rearrange the tree without affecting the clients.

+If the query can only be partially matched with the search tree, the best matching node of the tree (which contains the key/value parameters) is returned.
+This allows you to specify partial subtrees with "default" or "fallback" configurations.

-This means that if a configuration is specified for the top node, the service will always return some configuration, if only the default configuration specified at the top node.
+This also mean that if the top node of the tree specifies a configuration, the service will always return a configuration, if only the default configuration specified at the top node.

 A concise description of the service is presented in the PDF file "Configuration Service.pdf", found in the root directory of this source